 Surrounding the park, and a wide array of shops awaits you.
 Unique gift shops, boutiques, antique shops, even a Brumby Rocker store dot the square.

-With over thirty Marietta Square restaurants in the area — ranging from traditional American and Southwestern fare to Asian, Colombian, Greek, French, Italian and even Mediterranean cuisine – an eclectic mix tempts your taste buds.
-Desserts, bakery items and “spirits” also are within easy reach.
+With over thirty Marietta Square restaurants in the area — ranging from traditional American and Southwestern fare to Australian, Thai, Vietnamese, Colombian, Greek, French, Italian and Mediterranean cuisine – an eclectic mix tempts your taste buds.
+Desserts, bakery items, pizza, a brewery, and “spirits” also are within easy reach.
 Many establishments have outdoor seating, so you can people-watch while you enjoy your meal.

 The Marietta Square is brimming with history.
 The Great Locomotive Chase of the American Civil War started here.
 Also during the Civil War, militia trained on the park, the area was used as a military hospital, and later the buildings were burned during Sherman’s March to the Sea.